 Sling and Straps have their own requirements to join at this level.
 For example, Beginning Straps require that students are working on straight arm/straight leg invert, strong windmill, 30 second hollow hold, V-sit hold.

 This stage focuses on the level 1 sequences: the footlock sequence, the wrap sequence, and the trapeze sequences (1A and 1B).
 Students solidify understanding of the skills, build endurance, and learn transitions between skills.
-This stage will likely last 1-2 sessions.
+This stage will likely last 1-2 sessions and if students meet the graduation requirements, they will move to Stage 2A.

 Class at this stage include: Aerial 1B, Continuing Straps